 Adolf Hitler became Chancellor of Germany in January 1933.
 Almost immediately he began secretly building up Germany’s army and weapons.
 In 1934 he increased the size of the army, began building warships and created a German airforce.
-Compulsory military service was also introduced.
+Compulsory military service was also introduced in 1935.

 Although Britain and France were aware of Hitler’s actions, they were also concerned about the rise of Communism and believed that a stronger Germany might help to prevent the spread of Communism to the West.